UNAA Comps Australia RULES

 Competition structure

-UNAA Comps Australia may grant compassionate entry to Regionals on a case by case basis when a competitor who qualified for an Area Qualifier is unable to compete due to an extreme unforeseen circumstance such as a death within the family or an injury in which a doctor has rendered the competitor unable to ninja for a time period including Area Qualifiers.
-We value the health and safety of our ninjas and do not want them to attempt competing at an Area Qualifier with such injuries because they want to qualify for Regionals.
+UNAA Comps Australia may grant compassionate entry to the UNAA CA Asia Pacific Championship on a case by case basis when a competitor is unable to compete at a qualifier due to an extreme unforeseen circumstance such as a death within the family or an injury in which a doctor has rendered the competitor unable to ninja for a time period including WNAG AND their state's international qualifier.
+We value the health and safety of our ninjas and do not want them to attempt competing at an event with such injuries just because they want to qualify the UNAA CA Asia Pacific Championship.
 The Compassionate Clause enables our ninjas to rest and recover rather than competing against the advice of doctors.

-Wildcard entry may be accepted for Regionals for reasons not already stated on a case by case basis, such as if a ninja resides in a location within Australia that is not within a commutable distance to an Area Qualifier.
-For example (but not limited to) a ninja that resides in NT, or TAS or an International Ninja may receive wildcard as there are no affiliate Ninja gyms within a proximity of 500km or more.
+Wildcard entry may be accepted for the UNAA Asia Pacific Championship for reasons not already stated on a case by case basis, such as if a ninja resides in a location within Australia that is not within a commutable distance to a qualifier.
+For example (but not limited to) a ninja that resides in NT or TAS may receive wildcard as there are no ninja gyms within 500km or less.